jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 tags: [linux, gumstix, duovero, yocto]
 ---

 These instructions are for building generic developer systems for [Gumstix Duovero][duovero] boards primarily for C, C++ and Qt programmers.
+Perl and Python are also included.

+The [meta-duovero][meta-duovero] layer described below **should** be modified for your own particular project.

 The Yocto motto is "It's not an embedded Linux distribution - it creates a custom one for you".

-The [meta-duovero][meta-duovero] layer described below **should** be modified for your own particular project.

 The *image recipes* under `meta-duovero/images` are examples with a few common packages I find useful.